 Elevators are heavy energy consumers.
 They account for between 3-8% of a building's energy consumption.
 When enough people choose to use the elevators less, they will directly reduce the energy use in that building.

 If you work in an office with elevators and a staircase, you should try to take the stairs more often.
 It is a great way to reduce the energy cost for your building, and it also helps you get some exercise done during the day.

-A report by National Grid estimates the energy bill for a business to be 19% of their yearly expenditure1.
+A report by National Grid estimates the energy bill for a business to be 19% of its yearly expenditure.
 Yet, it is common practice in many workspaces to leave appliances running.
-Things like the air conditioning, copying machines, computers, and other heavy electrical appliances are left running overnight.
+Things like air conditioning, copying machines, computers, and other heavy electrical appliances are left running overnight.
 Sometimes, employees leave them running over the weekend and during short holidays.